visulima/visulima/packages/connect/bench/README.md

 # Benchmarks

-A simple benchmark against some popular router using [wrk](https://github.com/wg/wrk)
+A benchmark against popular router using [wrk](https://github.com/wg/wrk)

 ```
 wrk -t12 -c400 -d30s http://localhost:3000/user/123
 ```

 > Remember, this benchmark is for reference only and by no means says that one is better than the others.
-The slowest part of the application is still the application code itself, not the library.
+The slowest part of the app is still the application code itself, not the library.

 ## How-to